Probate Complicated by Invalid Will Case Study

 As part of our Probate Complete Service, one of our Probate Consultants was promptly sent to visit him in person to assess his requirements and to collect all the relevant documentation.

-The documents were passed to a dedicated Probate Case Handler who assessed the matter in detail and remained Mr G’s contact point throughout.
+The documents were passed to a dedicated Case Handler who assessed the matter in detail and remained Mr G’s contact point throughout the Probate process.

 On investigation, it was clear that although the Estate would pass to Mr G under the Law of Intestacy, it would not pass outright to him.
 In fact, the Estate was sufficiently valuable that a portion of it would also pass to the Mrs G’s son.